nathanjhood/UBento/README.md

     wsl --export <myPerfectDistro> "D:\Backup\my_perfect_distro.vhdx" --vhd

-argument around this stage or whenever you feel you have a good starting point, because if/when we srew anything up and want to start over, can then simply;
+argument around this stage or whenever you feel you have a good starting point, because if/when we screw anything up and want to start our distro over, we can then simply;

     wsl --unregister <myBadDistro>

     wsl --import <myPerfectDistro> "D:\My\Runtime\Folder" "D:\Backup\my_perfect_distro.vhdx"

 Note that the --vhd flag tells WSL to export as either a .vhd (static volume size) or a .vhdx (dynamic volume size), but you can also drop this flag and instead prepend the export location with ".tar", to store as a Tar file.
-As mentioned eariler, WSL can import a .tar distro directly, without needing to be converted to any .vhd extension, but it provides a handy additional layer of control over the distro size.
+As mentioned eariler, WSL can import a .tar distro directly (We could even simply ```wsl --import-in-place "<DistroName>" "C:\location\of\distro.tar"```), without needing to be converted to any .vhd/x extension, but this provides a handy additional layer of control over the distro size.

 Check UBento is installed and launch it (as root);